Torsions and intersection forms of 4-manifolds from trisection diagrams: Preliminaries

 In this decomposition of $X$, $H_\nu$ is recovered as $[p_0,p_\nu]\times\Sigma$ union the corresponding 2--cells and 3--cell.
-Set $Y=H_\alpha\cup H_\beta\cup H_\gamma$ and let $N$ be a closed regular neighborhood of $Y$.
-In the computations of homology and torsion, we will make a great use of the Mayer--Vietoris sequence associated with the decomposition
+The union $Y=H_\alpha\cup H_\beta\cup H_\gamma$ is the {\em spine} of the trisection.
+In the computations of homology and torsion, we will make a great use of the exact sequences in homology associated with the pairs $(Y,\Sigma)$ and $(X,Y)$.